Kurei1/AudioSync/README.md

 - **Requirements:** Bluetooth on both devices, `winsdk` and `pyaudio` Python packages
 - **No Android app needed** - just pair and play!

-#### How Bluetooth Mode Works:
-1. Click "Start Service" on the PC app's Bluetooth tab
-2. Your PC becomes discoverable as a Bluetooth audio device
-3. Pair your phone with the PC from your phone's Bluetooth settings
-4. Play audio on your phone - it streams to your PC!

-#### ⚠️ Bluetooth Notes:
-- Windows does not natively support A2DP sink mode, so this is experimental
-- If Bluetooth behaves incorrectly after stopping, restart your PC
-- Use your phone's volume buttons to control audio level

 ---

 ## Support the Developer